7anooch/coverpalette/USAGE.md

 Every palette generation method automatically evaluates color-blind friendliness and stores the result on ``CoverPalette.is_colorblind_friendly``.
-You can also use the :func:`covers2colors.colorblind.is_colorblind_friendly` function or ``CoverPalette.colorblind_friendly`` for manual checks.
+You can also use the :func:`coverpalette.colorblind.is_colorblind_friendly` function or ``CoverPalette.colorblind_friendly`` for manual checks.